sonnyp/OhMySVG/README.md

 ## About

-Oh My SVG let you convert unoptimize SVG files into smaller versions.
+Oh My SVG let you export unoptimized SVG files into smaller versions.

 Under the hood, it uses [SVGO](https://github.com/svg/svgo/) to remove or approximate information that is not required for rendering.